Version 1.4b

 Pro-tips.

-• If you mess up this notebook or just want to start from scratch, save copies of all your partial responses and use Actions $\rightarrow$ Reset Assignment to get a fresh, original copy of this notebook.
-(Resetting will wipe out any answers you've written so far, so be sure to stash those somewhere safe if you intend to keep or reuse them!)
+to get a fresh, original copy of this notebook.
+(Resetting will wipe out any answers you've written so far, so be sure to stash those somewhere safe if you intend to keep or reuse them!)print

 Every week, the New Yorker magazine runs a cartoon caption contest.
 It presents readers with a cartoon having no caption, and then invites readers to submit their ideas.